synapzlu/luxwastecalendar/web_crawler/README.md

 ----------
 # Functionalities
-In this preliminary version, will only crawl from www.vdl.lu.
+In the current version, it crowls from:
+- www.vdl.lu
+- www.sidec.lu
+- www.valorlux.lu

 Outputs 1 JSON file per postal code (total approx. 30 MB) containing all events from Luxembourg Ville.

 Sample of one output JSON file :